Trey Causey: Data Scientist Interview

 Trey Causey is a data scientist who has worked in fields ranging from ECommerce to Sports.
 After a brief stint in academia, he switched to industry by working as a data scientist at Zulily, an ECommerce startup in Seattle.
 He then had stints working on the data science teams at Facebook and Turi, a maker of tools for data scientists.
 In his ample free time, he blogs about data science onhis personal website and has turned his hobby of football analytics into a consulting position for an NFL team.

 What is your definition of data science?

-You have a strong quantitative background from your time in academia.
-What mistakes do you see people who lack your rigorous quantitative training often making?
+You have a strong quantitative background.
+What mistakes do you see people who lack your rigorous quantitative training making?

 What’s the best way to fill in knowledge gaps on the quantitative side?

 Trey: To fill in these gaps, we’re obviously in an unprecedented period with respect to access to information and motivated auto-didacts have a wealth of options.
 That being said, I don’t think there’s a good substitute for taking a class that has a lot of focused homework and requires careful attendance and attention.
 I recommend everyone take at least one class in statistical inference – and I mean take a class, not just enroll in a MOOC.